TuniAntonVirtanen/HW_CICD/README.md

 - Linter that is automatically run when work_branch is being merged to main to format tb_top.cpp.

+- Ruleset to prevent DUTs that don't pass tests from merging to main.

-- Pre-made DUTs for testing purposes
+- Pre-made DUTs for testing purposes.

 ## work_branch pipeline:
 The incoming DUT is defined in root/top.sv.
 This DUT is expected to be a simple splitter where single input is divided to two outputs.

 The testbench is defined in root/tb_top.cpp.
-This TB can cause the pipeline to fail if the DUT doesn't pass the tests.
+If the DUT doesn't pass the tests, it can't be merged to main.

 root/.github/workflows/workbranch_tb.yml config file controls GIT's actions and enables the pipeline functionality.